-Discussions in relation to alternative vacancies and any application procedure should also take place.
+Discussions in relation to alternative vacancies and any application procedure.

-Further consultation meetings should take place as needed.
-A final individual consultation meeting should be held confirming selection for redundancy and discussing redundancy pay terms.
+A final individual consultation meeting confirming selection for redundancy and discussing redundancy pay terms.
 This should be confirmed in writing.

 The employer should allow an employee to appeal against the decision to make them redundant.